allenai/allennlp/README.md

 AllenNLP requires Python 3.6.1 or later.
 The preferred way to install AllenNLP is via `pip`.
 Just run `pip install allennlp` in your Python environment and you're good to go!

+> ⚠️ If you're using Python 3.7 or greater, you should ensure that you don't have the PyPI version of `dataclasses` installed after running the above command, as this could cause issues on certain platforms.
+You can quickly check this by running `pip freeze | grep dataclasses`.
+If you see something like `dataclasses=0.6` in the output, then just run `pip uninstall -y dataclasses`.

 If you need pointers on setting up an appropriate Python environment or would like to install AllenNLP using a different method, see below.

 We support AllenNLP on Mac and Linux environments.
 We presently do not support Windows but are open to contributions.